reachjainrahul/testrepo/docs/architecture.md

 Namespace level.
 On every polling interval, the account poller accesses Cloud-Interface plugin routines and gets all cached cloud resources.
-For each cloud resource, it creates a corresponding VirtualMachine CR and imports them into the same namespace as the `CloudEntitySelector`.
+For each cloud resource, it creates a corresponding VirtualMachine CR and imports them into the same Namespace as the `CloudEntitySelector`.
 It compares the cloud resources stored in `etcd` against the cloud resources fetched and identifies which cloud resources needs to be created, updated, and deleted.
 Accordingly `etcd` is updated.